-Walkers are encouraged to follow the trail at their own pace, sampling neighborhood character, businesses, and restaurants along the way.
+Walkers are encouraged to follow the trail at their own pace, enjoying neighborhood character, businesses, and restaurants along the way.

 For more information, email us at info@CulturalTourismDC.org or call 202-661-7581.

 The same breezy hilltops that once attracted Native Americans and pioneers later became home to furriers and caterers, the wealthy, and the noteworthy.
-Today, Adams Morgan is a bustling, eclectic neighborhood embracing African and Latino immigrants, nightclubs, and brand new condominiums.
+Today, Adams Morgan is a bustling, eclectic neighborhood renowned for its fantastic restaurants and nightlife, musical history, and colorful retail shops.

 Along the way you'll see:

-- The once-prestigious Lanier Heights, which became a haven for radicals, activists, and left-wing leaders in the 1960s
+- Lanier Heights, which became a haven for radicals, activists, and left-wing leaders in the 1960s

 - The handsome rowhouses and grand apartment buildings of Kalorama Triangle and Victorian rowhouses of 18th Street

 - The Line Hotel, housed in the former First Church of Christ Scientist, is a recent arrival at Columbia Road/Euclid and Champlain Streets

 - Numerous colorful murals by local and international artists

 This neighborhood is alive today with comedy, theatre, live music, and fantastic dining on every corner.